sebdalgarno/blog/content/post/github-cli/default.md

 ```

 # Dealing with pull requests
-I'm going to create a branch called 'fix_that_bug' and fix that bug (you know, *that* one).
-I'll then create a PR with `gh` and merge it.
+I'm going to create a branch called 'fix_that_bug' and fix that bug (you know, *that* one), commit and push those changes and create a PR with `gh` and merge it.

 ```
 git checkout -b fix_that_bug
 # Switched to a new branch "fix_that_bug"
 ```

+Then change something

 add this thing